blossom-babs/js-bits-and-pieces/readme.md

-# Javascript Nuggets in 1 minutes of less
+# Javascript BAPs in 1 minutes of less

+BAPs: Bits and Pieces.

-Javascript has a lots of quirky sides.
+Javascript has lots of quirky sides.
 I was inspired by [wtfj](https://github.com/denysdovhan/wtfjs#-supporting) to learn more and share about this bits of Javascript.
 Regardless of your level with javascript, I think these are really good to know javascript concepts.

 ## To install this on your local machine